Thabish-Kader/dall-E-nextjs/README.md

 This project was built to learn NExt js 13.2 (route handlers and SSR).
 It uses the openAi api to make request to openAi and generate images.
 It was a very fun project to create especially while makeing very obscure request to openAi jsut to see what images pop up (like marcus arelius drinking coffee with a monkey :joy: )

+Note: If you go to the deployed url to generate the image it will give a network error as i have revoked the api key from openai because i didn't want to experience artificial bankruptcy! :joy: )

 <img align="left" alt="NextJS" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/nextjs/nextjs-original.svg" />

 <img align="left" alt="OpenAi" width="30px" style="padding-right:10px;" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/04/ChatGPT_logo.svg/512px-ChatGPT_logo.svg.png" />